-Pompeii’s (map) well-known history certainly plays on the mind during a stroll around.
+Pompeii’s (map) well-known history certainly comes to life during a stroll around the city with an archeologist.
 The opulent villas, gorgeous fountains and broad, paved streets are testament to its prosperous past, but it’s the faces that tell the story.
 The faces on the fountains, the frescoes and the statues provide clues to the city’s lavish, some would say hedonistic, lifestyle.

 The most impressive section is undoubtedly the collection of pottery and other artefacts as well as plaster casts of the citizens of Pompeii and their pets who were buried alive as they tried to escape.
 It is absolutely remarkable how archeologists discovered voids in the ash layers and realised that these were in fact spaces left by decomposed bodies.
 By injecting plaster into these voids, they were able to recreate the forms of the people in hunched or foetal positions as they tried to shield themselves from the ash.

 Many of Pompeii’s rich frescoes were either destroyed or excavated and moved to museums.
 One of the buildings, the brothel, contains a small but intriguing collection of colourful, erotic frescoes; another must-see in Pompeii.
 Most of these erotic frescoes were deemed too explicit when they were discovered and they were taken down and locked up in a secret cabinet at the Naples Archaeological Museum.
 These frescoes were permanently opened to public viewing only in 2000!

 Before my trip to Pompeii, I read an amazing thriller called “Pompeii”.
 Written by Robert Harris, Pompeii: A Novel is full of suspense and provides an insightful account of the Roman lifestyle and the eruption that destroyed the city.
 Though the book is fiction, the vivid descriptions of Pompeii during its final days certainly helped me appreciate the sights as I explored the ruins of this fascinating city.

 Pompeii is located within the city limits of Naples but is also close to other popular holiday destinations such as Sorrento, Amalfi and Positano on the Amalfi Coast, and Capri (a short boat-ride away).